 Rio Seco Vineyard in Paso Robles is one of several Harvest Hosts in Central California.
 We had the pleasure of staying here for three nights in our 29′ Class A RV.
 This was the first stop in our adventure across the U.S. and we could not have asked for a better location to call home.

 Rio Seco Vineyard in Paso Robles

 After a six hour trip from Los Angeles, we were happy to arrive at Rio Seco and take in the spectacular views.
 The sun was shining, the cows were mooing and the chickens were clucking as we maneuvered our RV in front of the vegetable garden complete with a view of the sunset.

-We highly recommend a visit to Rio Seco and the best part is you don’t need a RV to experience this charming vineyard.
+We were also invited to check out their vegetable garden.
+To have the opportunity to harvest fresh food from their garden was incredible.
+Thank you Carol!
+We highly recommend a visit to Rio Seco Vineyard.
+The best part is, you don’t need an RV to experience this charming vineyard.
 There is a guest house with 4 rooms, each with a separate entrance and bathroom.
-The best part, you can pay for your stay in wine purchases.
-Can’t beat that, especially since they have many great wines!
+Did I mention you can pay for your stay in wine purchases?
+Can’t beat that, especially since they have many great wines to choose from!